 7. Warm Weather Keeps Guests in a Summer Mood

 Much of the rest of the country starts to welcome chillier temperatures in fall.
 However it’s still quite hot in California, which means a continuation of summertime activities.
 In fact, September and October are often the hottest months of the year!
 Plan plenty of down time in your Disneyland schedule to allow for poolside play.
-And read up on what to do when it’s hot at Disneyland.

 8. Extra Halloween Time Fun